ARTEMUS

 Legal And Regulatory Requirements

 Compliance with legal and regulatory requirements is essential in freight logistics to ensure smooth operations and avoid penalties.
-Here are five key points detailing these requirements:
+Here are five key requirements, now updated to reflect 2025 trends and new regulations:

 1. Import & Export Regulations